JosueJovel/SQL-Apartments-Database/README.md

 # SQL-Practice-Database
 An Oracle database for a fictional Rental Property Business.
 Built from scratch, starting with only textual description of what the client wanted.
-Documentation of the database can be found within the Project pdf file.
+Documentation of the database, Including Entity Relationship Diagrams, can be found within the Project pdf file.
 NOTE: Queries will only work properly when executed through Oracle's SQL Plus.

 The following describes what every sql file does: